-Effective July 1, 2010, increase the wage scale across the board (by applying percentage increase to first step and maintaining 2.5% between steps), by a percentage equal to the CPI-W, West Index, (Annual Average), minimum 2%, maximum 5%.
+Effective July 1, 2019, increase the wage scale across the board (by applying the percentage increase to the first step and maintaining existing ratios between steps as shown in Schedule A.), by a percentage equal to the CPI-W, West Index (Annual Average) for the preceding calendar year, provided that the increase shall not be less than 2% in any year.

 Section 2.
 Salary Steps.
-All step increases within the salary matrix established in Exhibit "A" shall be contingent upon satisfactory performance as indicated in an employee's written performance evaluation.
-This annual evaluation will also include a review of the employee's job description for completeness and accuracy.
+All step increases within the salary schedule established in Exhibit "A" shall be contingent upon satisfactory performance as indicated in an employee's written performance evaluation.
+This annual evaluation will correspond with the employee's anniversary date and will include a review of the employee's job description for completeness and accuracy.
 A performance evaluation may be grieved under Article 3 through Step 3 of the grievance procedure if an employee receives an evaluation which "Does Not Meet Standards."
 If an employee does not receive his/her annual performance evaluation within two months after the employee's anniversary date, the evaluation will be presumed satisfactory and any step increase due will be granted retroactively to the employee's anniversary date.

 Section 3.
 Two-Step Increments.
-Employees who have satisfactorily completed five (5) years within the City will receive two-step increments for their anniversary adjustments upon receipt of a satisfactory performance evaluation.
+Employees hired before July 1, 2018 and who have satisfactorily completed five (5) years within the City will receive two-step increments for their anniversary adjustments upon receipt of a satisfactory performance evaluation.